Master of Theological Studies

-- plan and execute a research-based project, and/or piece of scholarship in one of the two core disciplines of Theology and Biblical Studies.
+- plan and execute a research-based project, and/or piece of scholarship in either the discipline of Biblical Studies or the subdiscipline of Systematic Theology.

-The Master of Theological Studies has nested within in the Graduate Certificate in Theological Studies and the Graduate Diploma of Theological Studies.
-The Graduate Diploma of Theological Studies requires 36 credit points, and the surrender of the Sydney College of Divinity Graduate Certificate in Theological Studies.
+The Master of Theological Studies has nested within it the Graduate Certificate in Theological Studies and the Graduate Diploma of Theological Studies.
+The Graduate Diploma of Theological Studies requires a further 36 credit points and the surrender of the Sydney College of Divinity Graduate Certificate in Theological Studies.

 The Master of Theological Studies is not offered to international students on an Australian student visa.